draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

 Required BioCyc input files
 """""""""""""""""""""""""""

-The command line interface expects the BioCyc input files under the following options:
+The command-line interface expects the BioCyc input files under the following options:

 - ``--genetable`` / ``-gt``: BioCyc gene SmartTable exported as a spreadsheet file.
   The parser requires the columns ``Accession-2`` and ``Reactions of gene``.
-The ``Accession-2`` column must contain the same GenBank locus tags that are stored as gene product labels in the model.
+The ``Accession-2`` column must contain the same GenBank or RefSeq locus tags that are stored as gene product labels in the model.
 - ``--reactable`` / ``-rt``: BioCyc reaction SmartTable exported as a spreadsheet file.
 The parser requires the columns ``Reaction``, ``Object ID``, ``EC-Number``